GoogleCloudPlatform/eda-examples/README.md

     terraform plan
     terraform apply

-Note the output IP addresses reported from the `apply`.
+Note the output IP addresses reported from the `apply` as you'll need them in the next step to configure the slurm cluster.

 ## Create a Slurm cluster